redhat-gpst/sas-viya-openshift/README.md

-# SAS Viya on Red Hat OpenShift
+# SAS Viya Platform with Red Hat OpenShift

+This repo is meant as a companion to the two-part blog series with technical information about the SAS Viya Platform with Red Hat OpenShift.
+* [Part 1](https://www.redhat.com/en/blog/sas-viya-on-red-hat-openshift-part-1-reference-architecture-and-deployment-considerations) provides essential technical information about SAS Institute's SAS Viya platform, as well as a reference architecture for deploying SAS Viya on Red Hat OpenShift.

+* [Part 2](https://www.redhat.com/en/blog/sas-viya-on-red-hat-openshift-part-2-security-and-storage-considerations) provides security, machine management and storage considerations.

+## OpenShift Machine Management
 Example YAML files are provided here for the [`ClusterAutoScaler`](https://github.com/redhat-gpst/sas-viya-openshift/blob/main/clusterautoscaler.yaml), `MachineAutoScaler` and `MachineSet` definitions for node pool workload placement for SAS Viya on Red Hat OpenShift.